YILUOSJTUT/Nonlinear-dynamics/README.md

 # Nonlinear Dynamics Homework

-This repository contains two mini programs developed for a homework assignment on Nonlinear Dynamics.
-Each program explores a different chaotic map and demonstrates how simple iterative maps can lead to complex, chaotic behavior.
+This repository contains three mini programs developed for a homework assignment on Nonlinear Dynamics.
+Each program explores a different system that exhibits chaotic behavior, from discrete maps to continuous-time differential equations.

 ---